timotheus321/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. How would you explain form validation to someone who has never programmed before?
+Form validation is a process that checks if the information entered by a user into a form (such as on a website or an app) meets certain criteria or rules.
+It ensures that the data is correct, complete, and in the proper format before it's submitted and used by the system.
 1. In 1-2 sentences, define end to end testing.
+End-to-end testing is a comprehensive testing method that checks an entire system, application, or workflow from start to finish.
+It simulates real user scenarios and verifies that the system functions as intended, ensuring all components work together as expected.

 ## FAQs